As a coach, you’re probably focused on finding clients so that you can grow your business.

 9 Key Traits for a Thriving Coaching Relationship with Your Clients

 First and foremost, a coach needs to be capable of practicing empathy with their clients in each of their coaching sessions.

 This doesn’t mean you have to be an empath who feels what their clients feel down to their core.
-But it is important to open your heart to them.
+But it is important to open your heart to them when building coaching relationships.

-Know that it’s not easy for everyone to be reaching out for help.
+Know that it’s not easy for everyone to reach out for help.
 Perhaps it’s the very first time they’ve undertaken a process like this.
-Make space in your heart to feel for the pain of the struggles they’re going through.
+Make space in your heart to feel the pain of the struggles they’re going through.
 Hold it within yourself, and try to feel what it’s like to be in their shoes.

 Empathy helps coaches get on the same page as their clients to fully hear what they’re saying – and detect the feelings behind what they’re saying.

 If this doesn’t come easy to you, try practicing with people who are already in your life.
 The next time you have a conversation with someone you’re close to, pause and fully hear what they’re saying.
 Hold space for what they’re feeling at that moment.
 Simply let yourself have those feelings.

 Any coaching relationship requires transparency and honesty to work in the long term.

 When you’re starting the coaching relationship and ask them discovery questions, they need to be open to fully hearing your questions and answering with honesty.
 If they want you to help them, they need to be willing to put their heart on the table.

 But honesty is just as important for you, too.
 Your clients won’t achieve meaningful transformations if you hold back on the truth.

 And sometimes, that truth might be hard for you to spit out.